Smithay/book/src/client/sctk/environment.md

 # The Environment

-SCTK provides a system that handles the listing and instanciation of globals needed by your app: the [`Environment`].
-This system is highly modular, but SCTK also provides a preset for it, that will automatically instanciate all the globals needed for a regular app.
+SCTK provides a system that handles the listing and instantiation of globals needed by your app: the [`Environment`].
+This system is highly modular, but SCTK also provides a preset for it, that will automatically instantiate all the globals needed for a regular app.
 This preset comes in the form of two macros:
 [`default_environment!`](https://docs.rs/smithay-client-toolkit/*/smithay_client_toolkit/macro.default_environment.html)
 and [`new_default_environment!`](https://docs.rs/smithay-client-toolkit/*/smithay_client_toolkit/macro.new_default_environment.html).